Economics, Politics and International Studies (BSc/BA)

 The Student Perspective

-Hear Harry's story of studying Economics, Politics and International Studies at the University of Warwick:
+Hear Olympia's story of studying Economics, Politics and International Studies at the University of Warwick:

 Within your course regulations, we will permit you to choose modules from any department, subject to our approval and provided that you satisfy the pre-requisites or other requirements for that module and that the offering department permits you to take the module.